themanyone/whisper_dictation/README.md

 If `whisper_cpp_server` refuses to start, reboot.
 Or try and reload the crashed NVIDIA uvm module `sudo modprobe -r nvidia_uvm && sudo modprobe nvidia_uvm`.

 Edit `whisper_cpp_client.py` client to change server locations from localhost to wherever they reside on the network.
+You can also change the port numbers.
+Just make sure servers and clients are in agreement on which port to use.

 Test clients and servers.